The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 So root does exist and the group 0 does exist.
 All the necessary directories appear to have the needed permissions for traversal and creation by the puppet user.

-#3 Updated by Banio Carpenter about 2 years ago
+#3 Updated by Banio Carpenter over 2 years ago

 I figured out that the very first “Name or service not known” error is just from the agent running on startup before the puppet.conf gets changed, so we can ignore that part of my initial post.
 Subsequent executions only produce this error: